 Check your credit report every few months.

 Your credit report is a key pillar of your financial identity, and it’s the official record of your good payment history that identity thieves ruin when they borrow money in your name and don’t pay it back.
-Banks, credit card companies, insurers, and many others use your credit score, derived from your credit report, to set terms and rates and decide whether they want to do business with you at all.
-So it’s critical for you to keep a close eye on this report to detect new-account fraud as well as errors that can pop up there.
+Credit unions, banks, credit card companies, insurers, and other possible creditors use scores, derived from your credit report, to set terms and interest rates, and decide whether they want to do business with you at all.
+So, it’s critical for you to check your credit files at the big three credit reporting agencies to look for fraud, as well as any errors that could hurt you.

 Don’t waste money on identity protection services.